 About the call for proposals

-The programme will provide funding for the establishment and further development of formalised institutional cooperation on research and higher education.
-The projects must use the funding to strengthen peer-reviewed projects, centres or clusters at Norwegian institutions.
+The call for proposals will provide funding for the establishment and further development of formalized institutional cooperation on research and higher education.
+The projects must use the funding to strengthen peer-reviewed projects, centres, or clusters at Norwegian institutions.

 The Norwegian-language call for proposals is the legally binding version.